sebkur/javadoc-ng/README.md

 popular Java 8 and hence use the old JDK8's javadoc tool chain for generating their documentation.
-Often you find yourself clicking into the "All Classes" frame and using the browser's own search feature to locate a class.
+Often you find yourself clicking into the "All Classes" frame and using the browser's own search feature to locate a class – or head back to Google and use that to find the class you're looking for.

 While many things can be criticized in terms of UI and UX, I think one important point is that Javadocs cannot be easily integrated seamlessly